vedikakadam1100/lambda-project-1/redami.md

 # web page
-After opening the Function URL in the browser, the website I created will appear — with titles like Lambda’s Vedika and Lambda’s Sakshi.
+After opening the Function URL in the browser, the website I created will appear — with titles like Lambda’s Aniket and Lambda’s Aniket.
 I also added my Instagram profile there, so that link will be visible as well